 Stuart Jack, Governor of the British territory, said Cayman Islands authorities had evacuated all but 1 500 tourists and set up 19 storm shelters that housed about 2 200 people.

 Jamaica avoided a direct hit when the storm passed to the south on Sunday night.
+There were no deaths reported in Jamaica, but the storm uprooted trees, flooded roads and tore the roofs off many homes, businesses and a prison block.
+No prisoners escaped.

 Police said officers got into a shootout with looters at a shopping centre in the central parish of Clarendon, but nobody was hurt.
 Curfews were in effect until Monday evening.
 Authorities also cut power on the island to prevent damage to the power grid, leaving more than 125 000 customers without power.